We are all failures - at least all the best of us are.

 No, we will fall.

 She pushed them and they flew.

 Mickey Mantle, the great New York Yankee outfielder, once said, “During my 18 years, I came to bat almost 10,000 times.
 I stuck out about 1,700 times and walked maybe 1,900 times.
 You figure a ballplayer will average about 500 at bats a season.
 That means I played seven years without ever hitting a ball.”
 This observation, coming from one of the greatest hitters of all time, should give us some perspective about the value of failures and mistakes.
 Mickey Mantle is a member of the Baseball Hall of Fame.

 I would be remiss if I did not discuss the need to accept when failure is really failure.
 The assumption that failure will necessarily lead to learning is not always true.
 Sometimes failure is really failure and we need to accept that.
-So when is failure really failure?
+So, when is failure really failure?
 The obvious answer is when we do not learn anything from a setback.
-Some other examples might be choosing unethical acts, acting selfishly in a way that harms others or committing to something and not following through because we don’t make a sincere effort to honor our commitments.
+Some other examples might be choosing unethical acts, acting selfishly in a way that harms others or committing to something and not following through because we don’t make a sincere effort to honour our commitments.

-Let’s close this blog with some words from Denzel Washington: “I’ve found that nothing in life is worthwhile unless you take risks.
+Washington writes, “I’ve found that nothing in life is worthwhile unless you take risks.
 Fall forward.
 Every failed experiment is one step closer to success.
 You’ve got to take risks.
 You will fail at some point in your life.
 Accept it.
 You will lose.
 You will embarrass yourself.
 You will suck at something.
 There is no doubt about it.
 Never be discouraged.
 Never look back.
 Give everything you’ve got.
 And when you fall throughout life, fall forward.”

 What would you attempt to do if you knew you could not fail?